dain-protocol/daintrader-trigger-sdk/README.md

  - Returns a promise that resolves when the operation is complete.

 ### `swap(fromToken: string, toToken: string, amount: number, slippageBps: number): Promise<string | undefined>`

 Performs a token swap.

- - `fromToken`: The address of the token to swap from e.g. "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"
+- `fromToken`: The address of the token to swap from (e.g., "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v" for USDC)
- - `toToken`: The address of the token to swap to. e.g. "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"
+- `toToken`: The address of the token to swap to (e.g., "So11111111111111111111111111111111111111112" for SOL)
- - `amount`: The amount of tokens to swap.
+- `amount`: The amount of `fromToken` to swap.
+This should be in the units of the `fromToken`.
+For example:
+  - If swapping 1 USDC into another token, use `1`
+  - If swapping 0.1 SOL into another token, use `0.1`
+  - If swapping 0.5 WBTC into another token, use `0.5`
- - `slippageBps`: The allowed slippage in basis points.
+- `slippageBps`: The allowed slippage in basis points (1 bps = 0.01%).
+For example, 50 bps = 0.5% slippage.

 - Returns a promise that resolves to the transaction signature as a string if successful, or `undefined` if the swap fails.
  ### `sendToken(to: string, token: string, amount: number): Promise<string | undefined>`

  Sends a specified amount of tokens to a recipient.